DarthMDev/hgss_archipelago/README.md

 - Correct logic.
 There are probably some places with incorrect logic.
 If you find any of these, open up an issue, and I'll get to fixing it promptly.
 - Correct item classifications.
 - Verify we have everything in locations
-- regions info
 - encounters info
 - Rom patching
 - make sure we have everything in rules
-- more options for events and pokegear support
+- more options for events

 ## What is Missing

 - Encounter randomization and level scaling.
-- More victory conditions (including rules for fight area).
+- More victory conditions (including rules)
 - Trainersanity.
 - Dexsanity.
 - Various QOL things.